-Some physicians are using the malaria drugs Plaquenil (hydroxychloroquine) and Aralen (chloroquine) as a potential treatment for coronavirus (COVID-19).
-As studies continue on the use of these drugs for COVID-19, patients should be aware of the drugs’ possible side effects, including eye problems.
+During the first months of the coronavirus (COVID-19) pandemic, some physicians used the malaria drugs Plaquenil (hydroxychloroquine) and Aralen (chloroquine) as potential treatments for the coronavirus.
+These drugs are no longer recommended for emergency use in hospitalized patients with COVID-19.
+Patients treated with these drugs should be aware of possible side effects, including eye problems.

 - These medicines, taken as pills, have been used for decades to treat malaria.

 - Hydroxychloroquine is also prescribed for rheumatoid arthritis, systemic lupus erythematosus and other autoimmune disorders.

 - In March 2020, the US Food and Drug Administration (FDA) approved Plaquenil and Aralen for the emergency treatment of patients hospitalized with COVID-19.